Discover your body's 6 natural defense barriers against SIBO

 When dealing with SIBO, it is important to focus on restoring the body's natural defense barriers against bacterial overgrowth and not simply getting stuck in the clearing phase.

-When we talk about proper digestion and prevention of bacterial overgrowth, it is hydrochloric acid in the stomach and bile salts and a healthy digestive tract that work together to facilitate nutritional absorption.
-It is crucial to find and address the root causes and fix the contributing factors, so SIBO is not coming back once we eliminate it.
+When we talk about proper digestion and prevention of bacterial overgrowth, it is hydrochloric acid in the stomach and bile salts, and a healthy digestive tract that work together to facilitate nutritional absorption.
+It is crucial to identify and address the root causes and the contributing factors, so SIBO does not return once we eliminate it.

 This post is only for informational purposes and is not meant to diagnose or treat any disease.
 I advise consulting with your healthcare practitioner regarding any treatment options or dietary changes.